 Facial fillers

-Currently there are biological substances used as fillers primarily in the face to reduce or conceal small lines or imperfections in the skin.
+Currently there are a number of biological substances available used as fillers primarily in the face to reduce or conceal small lines or imperfections in the skin.
 The areas in which the best results are obtained are:

-• Lines between the eyebrows and on the forehead.
+• Furrows between the eyebrows and on the forehead.

 • Lines at the corner of the eyes (crow's feet).